 - Learn about types of violence against women and girls and how the Government of Alberta is working to prevent violence and support survivors.

-The new Women in STEM Award Program is one of many ways Alberta’s government is helping address gender disparity in the workplace and reduce the wage gap.
+The new Leaders in Equality Award of Distinction (LEAD) Program is one of many ways Alberta’s government is helping address gender disparity in the workplace and reduce the wage gap.

 The Faith-based and Cultural Facility Relaunch Grant ensures faith-based and cultural facilities can continue to provide cultural, social and spiritual services in their communities.

 Minister Aheer was first elected as the Member of the Legislative Assembly of Alberta for the constituency of Chestermere-Rocky View on May 5, 2015.
 She was re-elected on April 16, 2019, as the MLA for the newly formed riding of Chestermere-Strathmore.